Best Way to Support Tomato Plants in Your Vegetable Garden

 - Unroll the fence wire, and cut a piece twenty-one feet long, using the bolt cutter or pliers.

-- On this twenty-one foot piece of fence wire, measure and mark 3-foot lengths (one after another along the entire length), using bread-bag twist ties to indicate the ends of six fold lines.
+- On this 21-foot piece of fence wire, measure and mark 3-foot lengths (one after another along the entire length), using bread-bag twist ties to indicate the ends of six fold lines.

 - Use your feet to brace the long straight edge of the 2" x 4" lumber along each fold line, as you begin each fold by pulling the fence wire towards you.